telerik/xaml-docs/controls/radfiledialogs/getting-started.md

 * __Telerik.Windows.Controls.FileDialogs__
 * __Telerik.Windows.Data__

+You can find the required assemblies for each control from the Telerik UI for WPF suite in the [Controls Dependencies]({%slug installation-installing-controls-dependencies-wpf%}) help article.

 ## Using the dialogs

 There are few dialogs that you can use in a similar way. __Example 1__ shows how to show a __RadOpenFileDialog__.
 You can use this code to also show the __open folder__ and __save file__ dialogs.